deliteser112/eclipse-platform-releng-buildtools/db/README.md

 This project contains Nomulus's Cloud SQL schema and schema-deployment utilities.

+### Database Roles and Privileges

+Nomulus uses the 'postgres' database in the 'public' schema.
+The following users/roles are defined:

+*   postgres: the initial user is used for admin and schema deployment.
+    *  In Cloud SQL, we do not control superusers.
+The initial 'postgres' user is a regular user with create-role/create-db privileges.
+Therefore, it is not possible to separate admin user and schema-deployment user.
+*   readwrite is a role with read-write privileges on all data tables and sequences.
+However, it does not have write access to admin tables.
+Nor can it create new tables.
+    *   The Registry server user is granted this role.
+*   readonly is a role with SELECT privileges on all tables.
+    *   Reporting job user and individual human readers may be granted this role.

 ### Schema DDL Scripts

 Currently we use Flyway for schema deployment.
 Versioned incremental update